Translations

 export const config = {

-matcher: ['/((?!_next/static|_next/image|images|locales|assets|api/*).*)'],
+matcher: ["/((?!_next/static|_next/image|images|locales|assets|api/*).*)"],

-import { cache } from 'react';
+import { cache } from "react";

-import { createI18nServerInstance } from '@kit/i18n/server';
+import { createI18nServerInstance } from "@kit/i18n/www/server";

-import { i18nConfig } from '~/config/i18n.config';
+import { i18nConfig } from "~/config/i18n.config";

-returns an i18n instance that you can use server-side.
+export const getServerI18n = cache(() => createI18nServerInstance(i18nConfig));getServerI18n returns an i18n instance that you can use server-side.
 See the server-side section for more details.

-5. Add a provider
+Add a provider

-import React from 'react'; import { getServerI18n } from '~/lib/i18n.server'; import { I18nProvider } from '@kit/i18n/provider'; import { i18nConfig } from '~/config/i18n.config'; export default async function RootLayout({ children }: React.PropsWithChildren): Promise<React.JSX.Element> { // load the language from the server const { language } = await getServerI18n(); return ( <html lang={language}> <body> <I18nProvider config={i18nConfig} lang={language}> {children} </I18nProvider> </body> </html> ); }
+import React from "react"; import { getServerI18n } from "~/lib/i18n.server"; import { I18nProvider } from "@kit/i18n/shared/provider"; import { i18nConfig } from "~/config/i18n.config"; export default async function RootLayout({ children, }: React.PropsWithChildren): Promise<React.JSX.Element> { // load the language from the server const { language } = await getServerI18n(); return ( <html lang={language}> <body> <I18nProvider config={i18nConfig} lang={language}> {children} </I18nProvider> </body> </html> ); }

 Package translations